How to calculate a property’s current market value

 • Sale timing: Recent sales (ideally within the past 3–6 months) give a better reflection of current market conditions.

 Real estate agents often perform CMAs to help sellers determine a competitive listing price, but buyers can also use it to assess if a property is priced fairly.
+Learn more about how to read a CMA report in our expert consultation section.

 • Physical characteristics (size, condition, age).